WE HELP RUNNERS AND ACTIVE PEOPLE IN THE DALLAS AREA GET BACK TO RUNNING, SPORTS, OR ACTIVITIES THEY ENJOY.

 Steve White PT, DPT, OCS

-Doctor of Physical Therapy, Board Certified Orthopedic Clinical Specialist
+Doctor of Physical Therapy, Board Certified Orthopedic Clinical Specialist, Running Coach

 IMG_9248.jpg